 Topics: IT Services; Labour Hire; Procurement; Digital Transformation; Fed.

-It is also open to state, territory and local government buyers, but they must comply with procurement rules that apply in their jurisdiction.
+The marketplace is also open to state, territory and local government buyers, who must comply with the procurement rules that apply in their jurisdiction.

 The spokesperson told Intermedium that the 37 opportunities listed in the marketplace so far “range from short term capability uplifts, such as a 2-week role for a developer for a local council, through to longer term, multi-million dollar website projects, like the Mental Health Gateway requested by the DoH, as well as cultural change as an outcome sought by the ATO, and the development of a continuous delivery capability sought by the DIBP”.

 A new self-service seller onboarding feature will also be introduced into the marketplace shortly, “simplifying the process for new sellers to onboard and current sellers to offer additional services”, as well as an open ideation platform that allows supplies to solve digital business challenges issued by agencies.

 These features will join a recently released digital work order that gives flexibility over the work and payment approach and allows for contracts to be created in the marketplace.

 The marketplace is likely to become increasingly entrenched in the Federal Governments procurement framework after the DTA assumed responsibility for Whole-of-Government ICT policy and procurement from the Department of Finance’s Technology and Procurement Division.